Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 	touch $LOCK_FILE
   	nohup /Path/to/script/StartStandby.bash > $FAILOVER_ACTIVITY_DIR/nohup.out &

-#####     Note: This process runs on concept of lock file monitoring.
-Process won't start *unless* lock file is present.
+#####     Note: This process runs on the concept of lock file monitoring.
+The process won't start *unless* lock file is present.
 This is a safety measure against inadvertent start.
 Any attempt to start (with or without nohup) without `$FILE_LOCK` being present is reported in `$ACTIVITY_FILE` along with timestamp

 ##### *TO STOP Process:*